 It boasts a 6.1in screen - midway between the XS and XS Max - but thanks to slightly larger bezels the whole handset is a similar size to the larger model.

 As with those phones, the body is aluminium with a glass back - which means wireless charging - though you'll note that there's only a single rear camera lens.
 There's one other notable difference in the build quality: it's only got an IP67 waterproofing rating, as compared to the IP68 rating in the XS models.
 Still, that's enough to keep it safe from most spills and dust.
+Check out our round up of the best cases for the iPhone XR here.

 Finally, here's the biggie: much like the iPhone 5c way back when, Apple is throwing in a splash of colour.
 The XR will be available from launch in six finishes: black, white, blue, coral, yellow, and red (as Apple's standard PRODUCT(RED) collaboration).